innolitics/n2y/README.md

 - Replace the `filename_property` configuration option with the more generic `filename_template`.
 - Make it so we can render apges into any pandoc format
 - Include properties as pandoc meta values
+- Add export config option to indicate if we should export YAML front matter

 ### v0.8.0